swipejobs/examples/README.md

-# Sample Programs for Kafka 0.9 API
+# Sample Programs for Pact Consumer contract testing Kafka Messaging

 This project provides a simple example of a Kafka producer and consumer.
 These are then tested using the Pact consumer contract